Resources for FCSS-funded organizations

 Theory of Change

 The Theory of Change is the cornerstone of FCSS Calgary’s contract with an organization for delivering a program.
-All new and ongoing programs require a one-page Theory of Change statement.
+All programs submit a Theory of Change statement during the funding application process.

 FCSS provides several resources for organizations applying for funding.